nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 Check the box for `is_global_default` and click on the Update button.

 You should be redirected to the SavedViewListView with a success message.
+Now all users without a default view of their own will be directed to "Campus Staing Location List View" when they are trying to access location list view.

 ![Saved View Edit Success](./images/saved-views/saved-view-admin-edit-success.png)